 Skaters of all ages are welcome.
 You should see our smallest rental skates (child size 12--totally adorable).
 Basic ability is more important than age.

 Without getting fancy, you should at least wear long sleeves, long pants, full-fingered gloves, and most importantly, a helmet.
-A bike or hockey helmet will do.
+A bike, hockey, or ski helmet will do.
 We can't let you on the ice without one.
 Knee pads are also recommended.

 The next step up would be cycling gear, as in tights and jackets.
 At this point, you may want to also consider skating-specific cut proof gloves and a neck guard.
 You could also add in some shin guards--check out the soccer equipment aisle at the sporting goods store.